Five tips to make it a little easier to get up a little earlier to run

-I get up nearly every day sometime between 5:15 and 5:40 to run or to work.
-(I do my best work, including writing blog posts early in the morning so I try to catch up on that when it’s an off day or short run day.)
+Since I graduated college and started working full time, I’ve gotten up nearly every day sometime between 5:15 and 5:40 to run or to work.
+(I do my best work early in the morning so I wake up early even if I’m not running!)
+So, that’s 13+ years of consistent, early wake-up times.
 While I sleep in 1-2 days a week, “sleeping in” still means a 6:30-7:00 wake-up time.
 And that sleeping in is done intentionally to get extra sleep to help with recovery from hard workouts.

 5 tips to make getting up early a little easier

 1. Go to bed and get up at a consistent time

 If you go to bed and wake up at drastically different times, your body doesn’t really know what to expect.
 And your body likes a routine.
 It will start to produce melatonin (which makes you sleepy) at the same time every night.
 Your body will also get used to waking up at the same time, and while you may still need an alarm (I do!), it will be easier because your body is used to it.

 There’s all sorts of science behind that (so google if you’re interested in more detail), but know that there are chemicals/hormones in the body that will work in your favor if you let them.

 2. Set your alarm and leave it in another room